mozilla/jira-bugzilla-integration/README.md

 ## Troubleshooting

-### Bugzilla tickets are now showing up as issues on Jira
+### Bugzilla tickets are not showing up as issues on Jira

 Checklist: